 Aboriginal people who choose to work for councils in any capacity, including performing a traditional dance, giving a speech or traditional welcome, providing artwork or participating in a project, are entitled to be paid for their time and expertise.

-Aboriginal Affairs NSW has developed guidelines for government agencies to consider when engaging Aboriginal people in cultural performances, or when conducting a Welcome to Country or other Aboriginal cultural protocol.
-These can be downloaded from the Department of Premier and Cabinet website.
+Aboriginal Affairs NSW has resources for Government agencies to use when engaging Aboriginal people in cultural activities including Welcome to Country ceremonies, performances and cultural advice.

 Naming the deceased